-- 1. Plan to provide comprehensive, high quality and timely services to the Court, including: - a) Structure that demonstrates the capacity to provide the required services: representation of clients at multiple levels of conflict; - b) Adequate oversight of the quality of services provided by the applicant under this proposal; and - c) Plan to supervise and assist staff providing dependency representation. - 2.
+- 1. Plan to provide comprehensive, high quality and timely services to all dependency departments of the Court, including: - a) Organizational structure that demonstrates the capacity to provide the required services: representation of clients at multiple levels of conflict; - b) Adequate oversight of the quality of services provided by the applicant under this proposal; and - c) Plan to supervise and assist staff providing dependency representation and all related service. - 2.
 Related experience, background and professional qualifications of the personnel who are responsible for providing dependency counsel services and program administration. - 3.
-Reasonableness of cost proposal, including administrative costs and proposed attorney compensation. - 4.
+Internal training, mentoring and continuing education program for new and ongoing staff. - 4.
+Reasonableness of cost proposal. - 5.
+Fiscal section of proposal that demonstrates: - a) Financial and management stability of bidder; and - b) Percentage of applicant's costs directly applied to attorney services, and to indirect costs. - 6.
 A complete and timely response to follow-up questions from the AOC regarding the proposal, if applicable.